-Glass-cladded façades have been a long-standing choice for elevating building elevations.
-But, the suitability of glass in the tropical weather of India has been questioned because of its heat absorbing and light-reflective properties.
+Glass-cladding façades have been a long-standing choice for elevating building elevations.
+However, the suitability of glass in the tropical weather of India has been questioned because of its heat-absorbing and light-reflective properties.
 The excessive use of glass in façade designs created the urban heat island effect.
 A glass façade traps and reflects heat thereby impacting the micro-climate and increasing local temperatures.
 Hence, glass façade buildings consume more energy to support ventilation and cooling thus increasing their functional costs.

 Applications of a Perforated Screen

-The medieval age buildings in Rajasthan and Delhi are excellent examples of intricately carved and latticed jali façades.
+The medieval-age buildings in Rajasthan and Delhi are excellent examples of intricately carved and latticed jali façades.
 The present-day jali façades are mostly linear and geometric in form.
-Louvered façades can also be considered as an extension of perforated façades because of the similarity in their functional mechanism.
+Louvred façades can also be considered as an extension of perforated façades because of the similarity in their functional mechanism.
 Metal and brick are widely used for the construction of jali façades today.
 A perforated façade provides a continuous design language to the building by wrapping or enveloping it completely.
 The installation of a perforated façade involves an uncomplicated process.
-The prefabricated or precast perforated screens can be installed directly to studs or an aluminum frame.
+The prefabricated or precast perforated screens can be installed directly to studs or an aluminium frame.

 Mechanism of a Perforated Façade

 This mechanism assists in increasing the velocity of air through diffusion.
 The inlet and outlet are shaped variably to ensure that the air in the windward direction moves through the building towards the leeward direction.
-The appropriate anglation of openings also protects the building surface from getting drenched by rains.
+The appropriate angulation of openings also protects the building surface from getting drenched by rain.

 Benefits of a Perforated Façade